learn-co-students/technical-coach-managing-your-schedule-learn-experts-testing-batch/README.md

 If you want better or more immediate visibility on the swap request, send an email to [osbtechcoaches@flatironschool.com](mailto:osbtechcoaches@flatironschool.com) letting everyone know that you're looking to swap the shift.
 If you're looking for a swap, and a reply comes in, make sure to reply-all and let everyone know if that exchange works or does not work for you (so people know if they should keep going after this shift).
 Another option would be to  `@here` the `#online-tc-channel` for more urgent requests, but again, be sure to reply to any responses.

 *Note: Until a shift is successfully swapped, you are still responsible for it.*

-__Make sure that the shift swap is reflected in WhenIWork, as it is **crtitical** that your logged hours match those lifted on WhenIWork.__ For weird cases (e.g. partial swaps or a TC covering part of your shift) Erika will need to make this update for you. **Please slack or email her to keep her in the loop so that she can make the necessary update on WhenIWork.**
+__Make sure that the shift swap is reflected in WhenIWork, as it is **crtitical** that your logged hours match those listed on WhenIWork.__ For weird cases (e.g. partial swaps or a TC covering part of your shift), Erika will need to make this update for you. **Please slack or email her to keep her in the loop so that she can make the necessary update on WhenIWork.**

 ## Dropping a Shift